wp-plugins/wp-forecast/readme.txt

-   wp-forecast comes with various translations, located in the directory `lang`. if you would like to add a new translation, just take the file wp-forecast.pot (in the wp-forecast main directory) copy it to
-   <iso-code>.po and edit it to add your translations (e.g. with poedit).
+   wp-forecast comes with various translations, located in the directory `lang`. if you would like to add a new translation, just take the file wp-forecast.pot (in the wp-forecast main directory) copy it to wp-forecast_<iso-code>-<iso-code>.po and edit it to add your translations (e.g. with poedit).

-   please be aware that the number codes stand for the weather-situations. you can see the mapping in en_US.po. there are also the letters N, S, W, E they stand for the winddirections and can be translates either.
+   please be aware that the number codes stand for the weather-situations. you can see the mapping in wp-forecast-en_US-en_US.po. there are also the letters N, S, W, E they stand for the winddirections and can be translates either.

-   there are different translations for the german language using different charsets. the default de\_DE uses UTF-8, de\_DE-iso-8859-1 uses iso-8859-1 and de\_DE-latin1 uses HTML entitites.

-   to use a different as the default just rename the appropriate file to de\_DE.po and de\_DE.mo
+   to use your own translation, a different one as the default just rename the appropriate file wp-forecast_<iso-code>-<iso-code>.po and wp-forecast_<iso-code>-<iso-code>.mo

 == Frequently Asked Questions ==